joffrey-bion/krossbow/docs/stomp/advanced-features.md

 Note that the heart beats for the STOMP session are negotiated with the server.
 The actual heart beats are defined by the CONNECTED frame received from the server as a result of the negotiation, and may differ from the `StompClient` configuration.
-The negotiation behaviour is [defined by the specification](https://stomp.github.io/stomp-specification-1.2.html#Heart-beating).
+The negotiation behavior is [defined by the specification](https://stomp.github.io/stomp-specification-1.2.html#Heart-beating).

 Sending and checking heart beats is automatically handled by `StompSession` implementations, depending on the result of the negotiation with the server.